 My disability file has been closed and my benefits have been denied.
 What do I do now?

-, there are several steps you should take:
+If your disability claim has been denied, there are several steps you should take:

 Return to your specialist and request more detailed information that specifically addresses the issue of why you cannot work so that you may then submit this information to the insurance company as part of your appeal.
 It is appropriate and acceptable to pay physicians in Ontario to write a detailed report for you, and could be the motivating factor if your doctor is managing a heavy patient load.

 Make a claim to Canada Pension Plan disability benefits.
 They may be available to you if you have made enough contributions to CPP.
 The CPP definition states that a disability has to be both "severe" and "prolonged," and must prevent you from being able to work at any job on a regular basis.
 Applying for CPP disability benefits may also strengthen your case against the insurance company.
 You can obtain the application online at http://www.sdc.gc.ca.

 Apply for Ontario Disability Support Program income support.
 The program provides financial assistance to eligible people with disabilities.
 To meet the requirements, you must qualify financially and have a "substantial physical or mental impairment that is continuous or recurrent and is expected to last one year or more."
 More information is available on the website of the Ontario Ministry of Community and Social Services at http://www.mcss.gov.on.ca.